concretio/SMOCKER/messages/template.upsert.md

 # flags.fieldsToConsider.summary

-Specify object fields to exclude from test data generation.
+Specify object fields to consider(also accepts value(s)) for test data generation.

 # flags.fieldsToConsider.description

-Use `--fieldsToExclude` or `-e` to exclude specific fields from test data generation for a given object.
+Use `--fieldsToExclude` or `-i` to consider specific fields(also accepts value(s)) for test data generation for a given object.
+This setting applies only at the object level and cannot be defined at template level.

+# flags.pickLeftFields.summary

+The pickLeftFields flag determines which object fields are included in test data generation.

+# flags.pickLeftFields.description

+Use `--pickLeftFields` or `-p` to specify fields for test data generation.
+Set to false to include only fieldsToConsider.
+Set to true to include all fields except those in fieldsToExclude.
 This setting applies only at the object level and cannot be defined at template level.

 # Examples